 10 year comparative yields

-The Euro area is a fiscal basket case, lacks a guaranteed tax base for its fiat currency, yet its 10 year Govt bonds yield ob average approx -200bps less than a comparable US Treasury.
+The Euro area is a fiscal basket case that lacks a guaranteed tax base for its fiat currency, yet has been able to manipulate down its average 10 year Govt bonds yield to -200bps ldiscount against comparable US Treasuries.

-QE, that has left the ECB 'balance sheet' at over 40% of Euro area GDP and over double that of the US Federal Reserve provide the explanation, as well as for the increased push for political union so as to secure the 'transfer union' needed to underpin the leverage before the proverbial wheels fall off.
+QE, meanwhile, has left the ECB 'balance sheet' at over 40% of Euro area GDP and over double that of the US Federal Reserve, provides the explanation, as well as for the increased push for political union so as to secure the 'transfer union' needed to underpin the leverage before the proverbial wheels fall off.